jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 2. **base_castAndCrew**: contains the full name for each full cast & crew member, for each movie (e.g. [['Robert DeNiro', 'Julia Roberts']])

-## Part 4 (of 5): Data Exploration, visualising rating distributions
+## Part 4 (of 5): Data Exploration - visualising rating distributions

 I began by exploring the movie ratings themselves; asking questions of the data such as **Is there a linear relationsip between movie ranking and movie rating?** and **Which movie genres typically have higher ratings?**.